gep13/gep13/input/blog/the-feeling-concert.md

 Title: The Feeling Concert
 Published: 14/11/2008
 Tags:
-- Concert
+- concert
-- The Feeling
+- the feeling
 ---

 Went along to The Feeling Concert last night at the Music Hall, had a great time, they put on a really good show that had the whole crowd jumping.